Start9Labs/ghost-startos/instructions.md

 You can copy your unique address from the **Services > Ghost > Properties** section.

-After simple site setup and account creation you will receive an confirmation e-mail that brand new Ghost publication has been successfully created.
+After simple site setup and account creation, you will receive a confirmation e-mail that a brand new Ghost publication has been successfully created.

+>⚠️ Direct transactional e-mail delivery may work only for Protonmail and Criptext (If you need full e-mail support in Ghost, use [Mailgun](https://ghost.org/docs/faq/mailgun-newsletters/))

 >📝 Check your e-mail's SPAM folder and set your Ghost mail recipient as trusted (not spam).

 Further admin registrations are closed.
 You can now start blogging!

 >⚠️ Ghost is expected to work **only on one domain** address.
-In this case, it is operating on `.onion` address and that will give you fully fledged Ghost experience.
-That said for your convenience `.local` address has been enabled as well to deal with uploading larger files and making maintenance changes locally (for example, if Tor is overloaded), but be advised that some preview features might not work as expected when working on .local address.
+In this case, it is operating on a `.onion` address and that will give you a fully-fledged Ghost experience.
+That said for your convenience `.local` address has been enabled as well to deal with uploading larger files and making maintenance changes locally (for example, if Tor is overloaded), but be advised that some preview features might not work as expected when working on the .local address.

 **TIP:** To enable comments go to **Settings > Membership** page in Ghost Admin and set **Commenting** to **All members**.

-We recommend visiting [Ghost resources page](https://ghost.org/resources) to learn more about using Ghost.
+We recommend visiting the [Ghost resources page](https://ghost.org/resources) to learn more about using Ghost.

 Happy blogging!